Bhajan singer Narendra Chanchal passes away at Delhi hospital | Entertainment

 Bhajan singer Narendra Chanchal passes away at Delhi hospital

-In Hindi cinema, he found fame when he sang a song ''Beshak Mandir Masjid'' for the 1973 film ''Bobby'', the debut movie of Rishi Kapoor and Dimple Kapadia.

-For the song, Chanchal won the Filmfare Best Male Playback Award in 1974.
+In Hindi cinema, he found fame with the song ''Beshak Mandir Masjid'' for the 1973 film ''Bobby'', the blockbuster debut of Rishi Kapoor and Dimple Kapadia.
+He won the Filmfare Best Male Playback Award in 1974 for the song.

 One of his most popular tracks was ''Chalo Bulawa Aaya Hain Mata Ne Bulaya Hain'' from Rajesh Khanna's 1983 drama ''Avtaar''.